 Everybody is going gray.
 It’s not age that’s making young people into silver foxes early, either—it’s a beauty style statement.
-In place of honey, chocolate, or strawberry shades, the world’s most important influencers are taking the time to try out silver hair.
+In place of honey blonde hair, dark brown hair, or strawberry shades, the world’s most important influencers are taking the time to try out silver hair.

 If you’re looking to spice up your hair look, silver is an excellent option.
 It’s delicate and moody, the perfect shade for every skin tone.